Tehnix/yesod-mailchimp-campaigns/README.md

 You can then use `vagrant push` to deploy your app with `stack exec -- yesod keter`.
 NOTE that it will also pull in your key for the server (assuming `~/.ssh/campaigns.pem`) and add your `~/.ssh/config` so that `yesod keter` can use the SCP command.

-## Passing environment variables

-Copy the `env.sample` to `.env` and set all your environment variables there instead of saving them to `settings.yml` and potentially committing them to your repository.

 ## Development

 You can start the development server using